sbl-sdsc/mmtf-pyspark/README.md

 ```

 ### mmtfPyspark and dependencies
 Since mmtfPyspark uses parallel computing to ensure high-performance, it requires additional dependencies such as Apache Spark.
-Therefore, please read follow the installation instructions for your OS system carefully:
+Therefore, please read follow the installation instructions for your OS carefully:

 [MacOS and LINUX](docs/MacLinuxInstallation.md)